VCityTeam/UD-SV/Doc/Devel/Design/DesignNote017.md

      * Fill the database with temporal CityGML examples (refer to the first task of [this issue](https://github.com/MEPP-team/RICT/issues/23))
   * In building-server:
      * Modify the API of building server to retrieve this temporal information from the database
+     * Add their temporal interval of existence to the tiles
-     * Modify the way tiles are created in order to add their temporal interval of existence
+     * Modify the way tiles are created
   * In py3dtiles:
      * Add temporal interval of existence of each city object in the tiles: in the attributes of the b3dm linked to the batch_ids, add a temporal attribute having the corresponding value from the database